Project

 The only question for me is: who will change it to a deprecation?

-Updated by kachick (Kenichi Kamiya) over 4 years ago
+Updated by kachick (Kenichi Kamiya) about 5 years ago

 • Subject changed from {String|Symbol}#match{?} with nil returns falsy as Regexp#match{?} to {String|Symbol}#match{?} with nil returns falsy as Regexp#match{?} since ruby 3.0